Connect with others who understand.

 • Turmeric — A natural anti-inflammatory, turmeric may help minimize flare-ups when taken orally or added to food.

-• Mahonia aquifolium (Oregon grape) — An herb with powerful antimicrobial properties, mahonia 10 percent topical cream improved symptom severity in people with psoriasis, when applied for several weeks.
+• Mahonia aquifolium (Oregon grape) — An herb with powerful antimicrobial properties, mahonia 10 percent topical cream improved symptom severity in people with psoriasis when applied for several weeks.

 Does Guttate Psoriasis Go Away?

 Guttate psoriasis may clear up in a few weeks or months.
-In some people, however, it can develop into plaque psoriasis or flare up again after another throat infection.
+For some people, however, it can develop into plaque psoriasis or flare up again after another throat infection.
 Be sure to consult your doctor if you experience symptoms of guttate psoriasis.

 A MyPsoriasisTeam Member